 The total value of a bursary depends on the institution’s cost structures.
 Funza Lushaka bursaries will pay for the recipient’s necessary educational expenses.

 What does the bursary cover?

 Expenses paid for by the Funza Lushaka bursary include tuition, accommodation including meals, books and learning materials.
 A small living allowance for monthly expenses may also be provided, if possible.
-The funding allocation to the bursary holders is limited at a certain value.
+The funding allocation to the bursar holder is limited at a certain value.
 Other expenses that exceeds the capped bursary value should be shouldered by the recipient’s own funds.

-Can bursaries be awarded for fewer than the number of years required to complete a programme?
+Can bursaries be awarded for fewer than the number of years required to complete a multi-year programme?

 Yes.
 Students already studying at a university of any level can be accepted for the bursary.

 Can a student who has other funding from another source receive a Funza Lushaka bursary?